 The Return Policy When You Pay With REDcard

 When customers pay for merchandise using the REDcard, they will receive an extra 30 days to return nearly all items.
-This does not include returns on mobile purchases, purchases with a fixed return date, or items specified as non-returnable.
+This does not include returns on mobile purchases, items with a fixed return date, or products specified as non-returnable.

 Bottom Line on Target's New Return Policy

 Target's new return policy sends a message to customers that the company stands behind its brands.
-The confusion of not knowing which brands are owned by Target can be confusing but shoppers always have the option to ask an employee.
+The confusion of not knowing which brands are owned by Target can be confusing but shoppers always have the option of asking an employee.